Wednesday, 23 January 2008

 Overdose of writers

-It was wonderful to meet all the writers from India, to interact with them, to learn about them as persons and a little bit about their creative way of working, the differences among them, their individuality and their conflicts, their fears, their pet phrases.
-Yet, in the end, the feeling was like after a too big lunch with too many dishes.
+It was wonderful to meet so many writers from India, to interact with them, to learn about them as persons and a little bit about their creative way of working, the differences among them, their individuality and their conflicts, their fears, their pet phrases.

 Only Federico Rampini, I missed.
 I was looking forward to listen to him and to get him sign a copy of his book for me but when he spoke, I was busy giving an interview.
 Afterwards, when I went out to look for him, he was busy in an interview.